ceph/ceph/doc/ops/manage/grow/mon.rst

 ----------------

 #.
 Initialize the new monitor's data directory with the ``ceph-mon
    --mkfs`` command.
-You need to provide the new monitor with four pieces of information:
+You need to provide the new monitor with three pieces of information:

    - the cluster fsid.
 This can come from a monmap (``--monmap